 In cases where the matter concerns the conduct of the Headteacher, the Headteacher and Chair of Governors must both be informed in writing of your complaint.
 The Chair will arrange for the matter to be investigated as at Stage Three of the formal procedure.
-The Chair will give a written response within 14 working days.
+The Chair will give a written response within 14 working days from receiving the complaint and it being logged.
 If you are dissatisfied with the result the complaint will be referred to the Complaints Appeal Panel as at Stage 4 above.